Buffett letter may tout optimism as broader market worries ebb

 Berkshire has gone more than two years since its last major purchase, Precision Castparts Corp.

-An inability to deploy cash may help explain why Buffett, who buys stocks when he cannot buy whole companies, built a $28 billion stake in Apple Inc, surpassing the underperforming Wells Fargo & Co as Berkshire's largest stock investment.
+An inability to deploy cash may help explain why Buffett, who buys stocks when he cannot buy whole companies, built a $28 billion stake in Apple Inc, surpassing the underperforming Wells Fargo as Berkshire's largest stock investment.

 Berkshire recently owned 9.8 percent of the bank, and Buffett may want to discuss Wells Fargo's efforts to recover from recent scandals over how it treated customers.